Get results. Guaranteed.

 Hailey: Tulsa LSAT test prep instructor

-...suitable for all students" in essence, this is my teaching philosophy and how I approach teaching and learning with my students.
+...my teaching philosophy and how I approach teaching and learning with my students.
 It is important to recognize the needs (i.e. emotionally, socially, learning styles, etc.) and individuality of each student.
 I believe in bringing in culturally relevant curricula, diversity/inclusivity/ equity in the classroom.
 All students deserve a learning environment that reflects them and the world around them.
-Ultimately, it is my job to facilitate an environment...
+Ultimately, it is my job to facilitate an environment in which students feel free to prepared to...

 Education & Certification